Fill form to unlock content

 Error - something went wrong!

-After all, a 21st-century education—with digital whiteboards, smart notebooks, interactive instruction, and even remote learning—is the best way to prepare students for the future.
+Advancements in computer vision and AI fuel the momentum for new educational technology as students and teachers welcome smarter schools and classrooms.
+After all, a 21st-century education—with smart whiteboards, touchscreen notebooks, interactive instruction, and even hybrid or remote learning—is the best way to prepare students for the future.

-But in Malaysia, the full transition won’t be without bumps.
+But in places like Malaysia, the full transition won’t be without bumps.
 Internet infrastructure and connectivity are inconsistent.
-Schools typically have a mix of old and new devices with varying functionality, and staff with different degrees of IT literacy, which makes linking and managing devices—critical in a smart classroom—a real challenge.
+Schools typically have a mix of old and new devices with varying functionality.
+And the staff often have different degrees of IT literacy, which makes linking and managing devices—critical for the smart classroom—a real challenge.

-What’s more, even with new technologies, modern teaching practices aren’t a guarantee.
-For example, many teachers and families didn’t know where to begin when the pandemic forced us all to consider new ways to keep students learning.
-For some, it was a matter of not having access to the right computing devices, or enough of them.
-For others, it was not knowing how to use virtual teaching tools.
+Even with new technologies, modern teaching practices aren’t a guarantee.
+For example, many teachers and families have difficulty adjusting to all the new ways available to keep students learning.
+For some, it is a matter of not having access to the right computing devices, or enough of them.
+For others, it is not knowing how to use virtual teaching tools.

 But in the meantime, technology solution provider SNS Network is leveraging advances in CV and AI to make Malaysian schools smart today.
 Students and parents don’t have to wait for their 21st-century education—even if their school is at the very beginning of their digital transformation journey.